-The Ecole Supérieure de Commerce de Clermont has made a solid place for itself since its creation in 1919.
-Under the patronage of the Ministry of Commerce, the city of Clermont-Ferrand, the Conseil Général du Puy-de-Dôme (General Council), the Chamber of Commerce and several companies in partnership with the General Council, the ESC Clermont welcomed a first class of 76 students.
-Since then, more than 11 000 men and women from all walks of life have trodden the grounds of the Trudaine campus.
+Groupe ESC Clermont is a well-established French Business School.
+It was founded in 1919, under the patronage of the Ministry of Commerce, the City of Clermont-Ferrand, the Conseil Général du Puy-de-Dôme (General Council), the Chamber of Commerce and several partner companies.
+Since then, more than 12,000 men and women from all walks of life have walked the grounds of the Trudaine campus.

-Firmly open to the world around, the Group ESC Clermont has built strong relationships with regional and international economic stakeholders, partnerships with 100 establishments in more than 50 countries and has enriched its faculty by receiving professors and researchers who are strongly committed to the life of the school.
-New programmes, in line with the needs of the market make up those offered at the school: The Bachelor in International Management, created in 2007 or the Master in Management programme both figure prominently and regularly in national rankings (Le Figaro) and international rankings (Top 50 of the Financial Times);
+With a resolutely glocal outlook, Group ESC Clermont has strong relationships with local, national and international economic stakeholders.
+It partnerships with some 100 Higher Education Institutions in more than 50 countries and has an ever increasingly enriched faculty composed of quality professors and researchers who are strongly committed to the Business School’s motto “School for Life”.
+With the development of its Programmes portfolio, and in particular the introduction of new programmes that are aligned with the changing needs of the globalized business world, innovation and pedagogy, Groupe ESC Clermont has a comprehensive course offering.
+The Bachelor in International Management, created in 2007, or the Master in Management programme, both figure prominently and regularly in national rankings (Le Figaro) and international rankings (Top 100 of the Financial Times).

-The school has been a member of the ‘Conférence des Grandes Ecoles’ since 1985, a member of the ‘Chapitre des Grandes Ecoles de Management’ since 1986, and in 2006 it received international recognition with the AACSB accreditation which was renewed in 2011 for 5 years.
+Our Business School has been a member of the ‘Conférence des Grandes Ecoles’ since 1985, a member of the ‘Chapitre des Grandes Ecoles de Management’ since 1986, and has obtained international recognition with the awarding of the AACSB accreditation since 2005.

-The school is organized on a human scale and is committed to being open to diversity.
-It is a signatory of the charter of ‘Les Cordées de la Réussite’ and a leading member of the organization.
-In this context, it hosts the ‘Ecole de la 2e Chance Auvergne’ and trains and accompanies 260 young men and women every year.
+Groupe ESC Clermont is a learner-centric Business School organised on a human scale and promotes a global strategy with dual-competences and equal opportunities and diversity.
+It is a signatory of the charter of ‘Les Cordées de la Réussite’ (a scheme set up by the Ministry of Higher Education to promote access for young people, regardless of their socio-economic background, and quality in education) and a leading member of the organisation.
+In this context, it hosts the ‘Ecole de la 2e Chance Auvergne’ (a second-chance school scheme) and trains and accompanies 260 young men and women every year.

 A nearly 100 year old history… to be continued !

-- 1919: Ecole Supérieure de Commerce de Clermont receives its first class of 76 students.
+- 1919: Ecole Supérieure de Commerce de Clermont opened its first class of 76 students.

-- 1949: ESC Clermont signs its first international partnership with the University of Kansas in Lawrence
+- 1949: ESC Clermont signed its first international partnership with the University of Kansas in Lawrence

-- 1951: The Master in Management programme is recognized by the National Ministry of Education.
+- 1951: The Master in Management programme was recognized by the National Ministry of Education.

-- 1979: Ecole Supérieure de Commerce de Clermont becomes Groupe ESC Clermont and offers continuing education programmes.
+- 1979: Ecole Supérieure de Commerce de Clermont became Groupe ESC Clermont and opened continuing education programmes.

-- 1985–1986: Groupe ESC Clermont joins the ‘Conférence des Grandes Ecoles’, creates the ‘Centre d’Etudes et de Recherches (CER)’, and becomes a member of the very closed circle of the ‘Chapitre des Ecoles de Management’.
+- 1985–1986: Groupe ESC Clermont joined the ‘Conférence des Grandes Ecoles’, created the ‘Centre d’Etudes et de Recherches (CER)’, and became a member of the very closed circle of the ‘Chapitre des Ecoles de Management’.

-- 2005: The school obtains the ‘AASCB’ accreditation for the 1st
+- 2005: The School obtained the ‘AASCB’ accreditation for the first time

-- 2007: Groupe ESC Clermont welcomes its first class of students for the Bachelor In International Management programme
+- 2007: Groupe ESC Clermont welcomed its first class of students for the Bachelor In International Management programme

-- 2010– 2011 : The recognition of the Master’s degree is renewed for 5 years, as well as the AACSB accreditation.
-The Master in Management diploma is ranked for the 4th consecutive year in the Top 50 of the Financial Times, the ‘Audit-Expertise’ specialization figures in the Top 10.
-The Bachelor’s programme is ranked first in France (ranking of LE FIGARO) in 2011 and 2012
+- 2010– 2011 : The recognition of the Master’s degree was renewed for 5 years, as well as the AACSB accreditation.
+The Master in Management diploma was ranked for the 4th consecutive year amongst the Top 50 of the Financial Times, the ‘Audit-Expertise’ specialization figured amongst the Top 10.
+The Bachelor’s programme was ranked first in France (ranking of LE FIGARO) in 2011 and 2012

-- 2013: The Groupe ESC Clermont merges with 3 French graduate management schools to form France Business School.
+- 2013: The Groupe ESC Clermont merged with 3 French graduate management schools to form France Business School.

 - 2014: Inauguration of the incubator, The Square Lab

-- 2015: Groupe ESC Clermont breaks away from the merger and becomes independant.
+- 2015: Groupe ESC Clermont broke away from the merger and regained independence.
 Inauguration of the ‘Quartier des Labs’